Desingularizing positive scalar curvature 4-manifolds: Introduction and Main Results

 We use Theorem A to establish a non-existence result for singular psc metrics of on a class of $4$-manifolds with non-positive $\sigma$-invariant called {\em{enlargeable manifolds}}.
 Recall that a closed oriented $n$-manifold $M^n$ is said to be enlargeable if, for every Riemannian metric on $M$ and $\varepsilon>0$, there is a cover of $M$ which admits an $\varepsilon$-contracting map of non-zero degree to the unit sphere.
 The prototypical example is the torus where one may consider sufficiently large coverings and produce highly compressive maps to the sphere.
 This notion was originally introduced by Gromov-Lawson in \cite{GL80} in order to relate the fundamental group to Dirac operator methods for spin manifolds, showing that enlargeable spin manifolds do not admit psc metrics.
-Recently, Cecchini-Schick have extended this result to non-spin manifolds in \cite{CS}.
+Cecchini-Schick have extended this result to non-spin manifolds in \cite{CS}.
 We review the relevant definitions and facts of enlargeable manifolds in Section \ref{s:en}.

-\begin{corA} Let $M^4$ be a closed oriented enlargeable $4$-manifold and let $S\subset M$ be a smoothly embedded finite $1$-complex.
+\begin{corA} Let $M^4$ be a closed oriented enlargeable $4$-manifold and let $S\subset M$ be a tolerable singular set.
 Then $M$ cannot admit a metric $g$ in $L_E^\infty(M)\cap C^\infty(M\setminus S)$ with $R_g>0$ on $M\setminus S$.
 Moreover, if $g$ in $L_E^\infty(M)\cap C^\infty(M\setminus S)$ satisfies $R_g\geq 0$ on $M\setminus S$, then $g$ is Ricci-flat on $M\setminus S$. \end{corA} For context, we remark that while the class of enlargeable $4$-manifolds is large, there is a comparable number of non-enlargeable $4$-manifolds which do not admit psc metrics, due to the non-triviality of their Seiberg-Witten invariant.
 In Section \ref{s:disc} we discuss this and the status of Conjecture \ref{con:schoen} in dimension $4$.
 We expect that Ricci-flat metrics $g$ on $M\setminus S$ smoothly extend over the singular set.
-This is the subject of current consideration.